JacobEberhardt/ISE-ReadingGroup/README.md

 In this section, we record papers which have been read and discussed.

 ## Contributions
-Before editing this file, read the [barkdown basics](https://help.github.com/articles/markdown-basics/)
+Before editing this file, read the [markdown basics](https://help.github.com/articles/markdown-basics/)